LANL-Bioinformatics/wastewater-edge/README.md

 # EDGE_workflows

-This is repo to reconstruct the [EDGE bioinformatics](https://github.com/LANL-Bioinformatics/EDGE/tree/devel) into modulaized workflows using [WDL](https://github.com/openwdl/wdl/tree/main).
+This is repo with reconstructed [EDGE bioinformatics](https://github.com/LANL-Bioinformatics/EDGE/tree/devel) modulaized workflows by using [WDL](https://github.com/openwdl/wdl/tree/main).
 Here is the list for modules and could be expanded.

 1. sra2fastq
 2. runFaQCs